Skip to content

 cat ~/.ssh/id_rsa.pub

-2. Log in to Your Remote Server:
+2. Log In to Your Remote Server:

 bash